ta2dev/rest-assured-cucumber/README.md

 <p>Cucumber Report will be generated in "target" folder

- If you want to run the project in <strong>docker container<strong>, download/clone the project and type below command **docker-compose up**
+ If you want to run the project in <strong>docker container</strong>, download/clone the project and type below command<p>
+ **docker-compose up**

  Took sample get and post api's from https://reqres.in/